Tenon, the AIM-listed accountancy group, remained enigmatic about buyout

 were being explored’ and could not predict ‘with certainty’ the review of

 options for the business.

-attractive, as our group is well-positioned and has substantial potential
+group is well-positioned and has substantial potential value,’ Johnson said.

-The group said that outsourcing, financial services and tax service lines had
+that outsourcing, financial services and tax service lines had experienced

-experienced ‘double digit growth’ over the last six months and added that it was
+‘double digit growth’ over the last six months and added that it was confident

 Tenon’s share price was unchanged at 24.25p on the back of the news.